FluffyRudy/shopping-cart/README.md

 # Shopping Cart Application

-This is a shopping cart application built with React as part of the Odin Project's assignments.
+This is a shopping cart application built with React

 ## Project Structure